xoolive/traffic/docs/user_guide/plugins.rst

 implemented through a `registration <https://setuptools.readthedocs.io/en/latest/setuptools.html#dynamic-discovery-of-services-and-plugins>`__ mechanism and selectively activated in the configuration file.

-Some plugins are provided by the traffic library with visualisation facilities for BlueSky or CesiumJS.
+Some plugins are provided by the traffic library with visualization facilities for BlueSky or CesiumJS.

 Plugin activation